AndrewBubnov/jaunte/readme.md

-Small and performant implementation of the React state management idea, inspired by well-known Zustand library (https://github.com/pmndrs/zustand).
+Small and performant implementation of the React state management idea, inspired by well-known Zustand library (https://github.com/pmndrs/zustand) approach.
 Jaunte, however, can also handle computed values out of the box with no performance loss.